Estádio do Pacaembu

-In 1961 the stadium changed its name into Estádio Municipal Paulo Machado de Carvalho, though this name never caught on and the people kept referring to the stadium as Pacaembu.
+In 1961, the stadium changed its name to Estádio Municipal Paulo Machado de Carvalho, though this name never caught on and the people kept referring to the stadium as Pacaembu.
+A new stand was built in 1970, but after that the stadium hardly changed.

 Address: Praça Charles Miller s/n, São Paulo